Add

 • Ideal if you know how to configure a headless CMS and use it via API.

-Conditions, filters, conditional logic, and customization
+Conditions, filters, conditional logic, and personalization

-Examples of cases covered in both tools
+Examples of use cases covered in both tools

 • Show a block if a CMS field is filled in.